carpentries/instructor-training/episodes/05-memory.md

 practice opportunities.
 This is yet another reason why going slowly and using frequent formative assessment is important.

-> ## Test Your Working Memory (5 min)
+> ## Test Your Working Memory
 >
 > [This website][memory-test] implements a short test of working memory.
 >
-> Take 5 minutes to complete the exercise.
-What was your score?
+> What was your score?
 Write your answer
 > in the Etherpad.
+>
+> This exercise should take about 5 minutes.
 {: .challenge}

 > ## Test Your Working Memory - Analog version (5 min)